aristotaloss/librsfs/README.md

 The RuneScape file system consists of a three-level hierarchy, which can be illustrated as follows:

  - Filesystem
-   - Directory
+   - Index
      - Folder
          - File

 In this hierarchy, the `filesystem` is simply put the directory containing the `main_file_cache.dat2` file (which contains the actual file data).
-The file system also has files in that directory ending with `.idx*` which ranges from `.idx0` (which would be a simple `directory` with ID 0) to `.idx255` (which is a special one; directory index 255 contains the root reference table).
-These directories contain `folder` entries.
+The file system also has files in that directory ending with `.idx*` which ranges from `.idx0` (which would be a simple `index` with ID 0) to `.idx255` (which is a special one; index index 255 contains the root reference table).
+These indices contain `folder` entries.
 These folder entries can either be plain (compressed) data themselves, or contain individual files.

 # Building